Women: Listen to Your Heart

 "Well when I finally went to the Emergency Room with my symptoms, the female doctor said I'd had a heart attack the day before and scolded me for not coming in sooner.
 She said, 'If you had come to the hospital right away, you would have suffered less heart damage.'"

 After open-heart surgery, Stoltz now takes heart disease seriously.
-She participates in Genesis’ Phase 4 Cardiac Rehabilitation at the Bettendorf YMCA; and encourages her own four grown children to pay attention to heart disease.
+She participated in Genesis’ Cardiac Rehabilitation and encourages her own four grown children to pay attention to heart disease.
 Even though her own mother had a heart attack at age 67, Stolz always assumed she was immune because she led a healthier lifestyle.

 "Listen to your body," she says.
 "I think women have a higher tolerance for pain, and that's really a problem when it comes to seeing a doctor."